jamdelion/jamdelion/README.md

 - **Jo Humphrey** (they/them)

-I'm currently working as a full-stack developer at [Open Systems Lab](https://github.com/theopensystemslab/). ⚡
+I'm currently working as a Software Engineer at [the Raspberry Pi Foundation](https://github.com/RaspberryPiFoundation). 🍓⚡

 ---